 I tend to leak tears when I’m angry, upset, or frustrated: it’s one of the most annoying things about being female.
-It even trumps the random black hairs that periodically show up on my chin. [i]
+It even trumps the random black hairs that show up on my chin. [i]

 It would be nice if tears came in colours.
 Then people would know how to react to the different types.
-They would know when women were crying emotional tears of frustration and rage.
+They would know when women were crying tears of frustration and rage.
 Every tear’s meaning would be immediately apparent.

 It’s not my imagination that women cry more than men: various studies confirm it.
 Women weep four times as more, though only in some cases.
 In countries where freedom of expression is discouraged, such as Nepal, everyone cries less.
-Different rates of crying in different cultural situations suggests that while testosterone (male) and prolactin (female) have some impact, socialization is more significant.
+Different rates in different cultural situations suggests that while testosterone (male) and prolactin (female) have some impact, socialization is more significant.

-Tears are also eternal, again like the ocean.
-We hope.
+Tears are also eternal, again like the ocean (we hope).
 You’ll never run out of tears (though you may produce slightly less than the average one hundred litres a year as you age).

 Human beings have three basic types of tears: basal, reflex, and emotional. [iv] Some people like to break emotional tears into distinct sub-categories – grief tears, happy tears, and so on.
 True to life but hard to identify.